GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 NOTES
 =====

+Run the editor:

+  eql run.lisp (assuming the EQL exe in your path)

-The main motivation behind this editor is the need for a popup completor for the (huge) Qt library.
+The main motivation behind this (experimental!) editor is the need for a popup completor for the (huge) Qt library.

 So, this editor is not meant to substitute your standard Lisp environment.
 Instead, if one needs to write a GUI using EQL, this could be a convenient